NoahMR2005/Fourier-Animations/README.md

 # Fourier-Animations
 Using Fourier Analysis and linear algebra to create animations with Python and MoviePy.
+An example drawing of a treble clef is used (an idea from 3b1b's video on this same project).
+This project assumes knowledge of the relevant mathematics.